K. Q. X. Y. Z

-The plan is to select reading and studying the words according to word to begin with the letters in the alphabet; we are going to start with the 4 letters with the least number of words in the dictionary, namely Q. X.Y.
+The plan is for the select reading and studying of words beginning with the letters in the alphabet; we are going to start with the 4 letters with the least number of words in the dictionary, namely Q. X.Y.
 Z.

 Practice makes Perfect

 To be good at any sport, you have to practice and train regularly, you can’t expect to win the hundred meters by just walking on to the track and running, neither can you expect to shoot 40 points in a basket ball game unless you have prepared yourself properly, the same goes for sports, cricket, golf, baseball, rugby tennis, hockey or any sport.

 Imagine you are preparing for the Word Stitch championship; the next series of lessons will help prepare you for the championship.

 In lesson 1, assuming you followed instructions, you would have learned the words beginning with the letters Q, X. Y. Z. The letter with the least number of words in the dictionary.
 To learn the dictionary will take patience and constant revision; I am constructing this exercise as if I was back in the classroom as a teacher.

 For this lesson, I am adding the letter K. the next in line in numerical order as the Letters with the least number of words